michelfernandez/cove/site/content/english/signaturestandards.md

 {{< content text=center top=12 width=narrow >}}
 {{% markdown %}}
-## QES: The same legal validity as signing by hand
+## QES: Legally equal to a handwritten signature
-The all-round carefree signature for the highest demands
+The all-round carefree solution for the highest requirements.
 {{% /markdown %}}
 {{< /content >}}